A sermon for Maundy Thursday

 0 Comments

-A sermon for the Sunday of the Passion: Palm Sunday
+A sermon for the Second Sunday of Easter

 April 2, 2023 The Rev. Mark Nabors, Vicar Readings: Matthew 26:14-27:66 Something is wrong and must be put right.
 Today we come to the end of our Lent sermon series, in which we have focused on the cross of Christ and how, through the cross, God in Christ does what we cannot and makes everything right again.
 We come to a final, but far from the final, image: on the cross, Christ, as both priest and victim, makes the atoning sacrifice for all sin.
 The early Christians would have primarily understood the cross through this lens of sacrifice.
 Sacrifice and blood make us squeamish today.
 We are far removed from the sacrificial system of the Old Testament.
 For our ancient forebears, however, sacrifice was a fact of life.
 A sermon for the Fifth Sunday in Lent